favorspin/onx/README.md

 	- `RESIDENTIAL CONDO`
 7. Analysis questions were answered using data from 2021-05-26, however the data set is updated daily, and changes to size and shape of parcels as well as ownership of those parcels occur on a daily basis.

-###Data Issues
+### Data Issues
 The following issues were identified in the data.
 Further research would be needed to know how to properly handle these cases.

 - Parcels aren't always single units of land.
 They can have multiple geometries with the same parcel number.
 - Some parcels have no associated geometry in the shapefile.
 - Some owners have records for a `parcel_id` that does not exist in the shapefile.
-- Some parcels have no owner, and therefore no `account_type` to assoiate with the parcel.
+- Some parcels have no owner, and therefore no `account_type` to associate with the parcel.
-- Multiple primary owners can exists for a single parcel with a total ownership percentage >100%.
+- Multiple primary owners can exist for a single parcel with a total ownership percentage >100%.
 This often happens with accounts with the type `RESIDENTIAL CONDO` causing each owner to be counted as a whole owner of the land area comprising of the condo complex rather than just their individual condo.

-###Analysis Questions
+### Analysis Questions

-####1.
-How much total acreage of residential land exists in Boulder County?
+#### 1. How much total acreage of residential land exists in Boulder County?

 107882.82 acres